Stuart Forster dines at the Brasserie Midi restaurant in Groningen, the Netherlands.

 As this feast came to an end I thanked Pol and his chef for jobs well done and headed for a digestive stroll around Groningen.

-Brasserie Midi (tel. +31 (0) 50 533 2158, closed Mondays) is at Folkingestraat 42 in central Groningen, roughly midway between the Groningen Museum and the Vismarkt marketplace, where market stalls trade on Tuesdays, Fridays and Saturdays.
-See the restaurant’s website for opening times and to view menus.
+Brasserie Midi (tel. +31 (0) 50 533 2158) is at Folkingestraat 42 in central Groningen, roughly midway between the Groningen Museum and the Vismarkt marketplace, where market stalls trade on Tuesdays, Fridays and Saturdays.
+See the restaurant’s website to view menus, opening times and to book a table.

 The city of Groningen is the capital of a Dutch province with the same name.
 The Groningen Tourism website is a useful source of information about things to do and see in the city and surrounding region.